ymilky/franzy/README.md

 You will find most of what works for the manual and subscription consumers is the same.
 The details are mainly in which protocols you use.
 If you want to force one paradigm over another, simply don't call or require the protocols of the other.

 It is extremely important to note that consuming via subscriptions and using manual assignments are mutually exclusive.
 If you attempt to do so at the same time, your code will fail.
 Although Kafka itself will protect you from any adverse effects of this behavior by throwing an exception, it is not guaranteed that this behavior will remain in future versions as the Kafka API changes.

+The examples given here do not create threads for the sake of simplicity.
+I leave this as an exercise to you as your use-cases will determine your threading model.
+My colleagues and I prefer to use core.async which makes it simple to transduce results directly on to a channel, manage thread lifecycles, etc. We've also used core.async with Manifold to great success.
+Understand that when you poll, work with offsets, etc., many of these are blocking operations.

 ### Manual Consumer